maniartech/x/calc/docs/Int.md

 # calc.Int

-Int function rounds up a number to the nearest integer.
+Int function rounds down a number to the nearest integer.

 ## Syntax